MLB Power Rankings: Best & Worst Teams for 2025 Season

 • The White Sox sit at No. 30

 The Los Angeles Dodgers begin as MLB World Series odds favorites after winning the 2024 Fall Classic over the New York Yankees.
-As a result, the Dodgers find themselves atop my MLB power rankings for the upcoming season.
+As a result, the Dodgers find themselves atop my initial MLB power rankings for this season.

 Where does the rest of the league stack up?
-Read on for my full list of 30 teams and where they stand at this point in the offseason.
+Read on for my full list of 30 teams and where they stand this season:

 MLB Power Rankings 2025